The Admission Decision

 The University of Massachusetts Amherst uses a holistic review process to carefully consider applicants in an individualized context.
 This requires a deep, comprehensive understanding of the academic context from which you are applying.
 Since we receive applications from across the country and around the world, our Admissions Counselors work diligently to understand the nuance of each learning environment, which in turn informs the context in which your application is evaluated.
 In addition to academic achievements, we are interested in the behaviors and attitudes, such as a love of learning and intellectual curiosity, that make students great learners and full contributors to the vibrancy of a campus community.
 We seek to admit students who will contribute fully to campus life.
 No specific grade point average or other qualification by itself ensures admission.

-Here is what we think about when considering who to admit as an undergraduate:
+Here is what we think about when considering who to admit as a first-year undergraduate:

 Your high school transcript, including both individual grades and overall grade point average (GPA), is reviewed carefully.
 Beyond grades earned, we focus on rigor of classes you have taken and the relevance of the courses and grades to the major you have chosen.
 We carefully study trends in your record to monitor increases or decreases in performance.